logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 This report is designed to provide a view analogous to the A1 for intakes, with data aggregated for the specified reporting period.
 The count is not incorporated with the A1 because it is based on different inclusion criteria.
 Additionally, intakes have no stratification options because PHN/PO is the only applicable stratification and this is presented automatically.
 (The A1 allows stratification by Practitioner Category and Principle Focus of Treatment as well as PHN/PO)

 Key specifications:

 * To be counted, an intake must have a 'Date client contacted Intake' within the reporting period
+* Only service contacts with primary practitioners are included in the report

 .. _category-a2: